SoCal VoCals: History

-Notable Spinoffs
+Notable spinoffs

-In November, 2009, one current members of the USC SoCal VoCals joined with seven VoCal alumni to compete as "The SoCals" on NBC's first a cappella competition, The Sing-Off.
+In November 2009, one current member of the USC SoCal VoCals joined with seven VoCals alumni to compete as "the SoCals" on NBC's first a cappella competition, The Sing-Off.

-In 2010, five current and former members of the VoCals competed in Season 2 of "The Sing-Off" as members of "The Backbeats."
+In 2010, five current and former members of the VoCals competed in Season 2 of The Sing-Off as members of the Backbeats.

-In 2011 Scott Hoying, a member of the SoCal VoCals, led a team of five people to win NBC's third season of "The Sing-Off" as Pentatonix.
+In 2011, Scott Hoying, a member of the SoCal VoCals, led a team of five people to win NBC's third season of The Sing-Off as Pentatonix.

 In 2013, VoCal alumni Emily Goglia competed on The Sing-Off as one of two leaders for the group Element.

-In 2013, SoCal VoCals Kenton Chen, Rachel Saltzman, Ben Bram, and Allie Feder joined with other Sing-Off alumni to form an a cappella group called Level.
+In 2013, SoCal VoCals members Kenton Chen, Rachel Saltzman, Ben Bram, and Allie Feder joined with other Sing-Off alumni to form an a cappella group called Level.
 They have since performed on The Late Late Show with James Corden.
-Another SoCal VoCal alum, Gabriel Leung, has joined them on occasion.
+Another SoCal VoCals alum, Gabriel Leung, joined them on occasion.

-In 2014, SoCal VoCal alumni Ben Bram co-founded A Cappella Academy along with fellow Sing-Off arranger Rob Dietz, and former Pentatonix bass vocalist, Avi Kaplan.
+In 2014, SoCal VoCals alumnus Ben Bram co-founded A Cappella Academy along with fellow Sing-Off arranger Rob Dietz and former Pentatonix bass vocalist, Avi Kaplan.
 The camp has produced many of the nation's top a cappella singers.

-In 2018, SoCal VoCal then-current member Elizabeth Gaba placed in the top 24 for American Idol.
+In 2018, SoCal VoCals then-current member Elizabeth Gaba placed in the top 24 for American Idol.

-In 2018, SoCal VoCal members Kaylah Baker and Nina Nelson left The SoCal VoCals to be a part of the all-female a cappella group, Citizen Queen.
+In 2018, SoCal VoCals members Kaylah Baker and Nina Nelson left the group to be a part of the all-female a cappella group, Citizen Queen.

 In 2019, tenor Jej Vinson reached the top 16 on NBC's The Voice and his blind audition of "Passionfruit" has amassed almost 10 million views on YouTube as of March 2020.

+In 2020, SoCal VoCals alumna Tehillah Alphonso received a GRAMMY nomination for Best Arrangement, Instruments and Vocals.

+In 2023, SoCal VoCals alumni Izzy Kaye, JEJ Vinson, and Tabon Ward aired on NBC's The Voice S23 as vocal trio Sheer Element, where they joined Kelly Clarkson's team.